Python Bindings Plug-In

 ./libFAUDES$ pip install faudes-2.34.0-cp314-cp314-macosx_10_15_universal2.whl

-Alternatively, you may download the configured source from PyPI and invoke build directly; e.g. for Windows with official Python distribution and MSVC installed, but no MSYS avialable:
+Alternatively, you may download the configured source from PyPI and invoke build directly; e.g. for Windows with official Python distribution and MSVC installed

 ./faudes-2.34> py -m build --wheel --outdir=./